-- Application form includes all the required information, is complete and is made by a person authorised to do so. - · Description of the proposed building work on the application is clear and unambiguous. - BCA classification contained in the application aligns with the description of the building works and the intended use of the building. - Documents accompanying the application for the CC accord with the description of the building works. - Documents are in accordance with the list on the application.
-Documents prescribed in Section 8 of the EP&A (Development Certification and Fire Safety) Regulation 2021 have been included. - Plans, elevations and details correspond with the description of the proposed building works. - Building specification specific to the proposed building works is included. - The scope of the plans and specifications is commensurate with the proposed building work.
+- Application form includes all the required information, is complete and is made by a person authorised to do so. - Description of the proposed building work on the application is clear and unambiguous. - BCA classification contained in the application aligns with the description of the building works and the intended use of the building. - Documents accompanying the application for the CC accord with the description of the building works. - Documents are in accordance with the list on the application. - Documents prescribed in Part 3 of Schedule 1 of the EP&A (Development Certification and Fire Safety) Regulation have been included. - · Plans, elevations and details correspond with the description of the proposed building works. - Building specification specific to for the proposed building works is included. - The scope of the plans and specifications is commensurate with the proposed building work.